-Of the 19 native forest bird species that have been recorded in Wellington City since 2011 (comprising 16 recorded during these five-minute bird counts and a further three species reported by citizen scientists), 11 species were encountered on at least 50 occasions during these five-minute bird counts (2.5% of all counts).
+Of the 19 native forest bird species that have been recorded in Wellington City since 2011 (comprising 16 recorded during these five-minute bird counts and a further three species reported by citizen scientists), 11 species were encountered on at least 55 occasions during these five-minute bird counts (2.5% of all counts).
 Based on the lowest AICc values of the two candidate models, seven of these 11 species showed trends over time, whereas four species showed no trend.
 For species where year has an effect on mean encounter rates, a coefficient estimate >0 indicates an increase in encounter rates over time, with greater coefficient estimates indicating faster rates of increase.
 Conversely, a negative coefficient estimate indicates a decrease in encounter rates over time.
-Based on the coefficient estimates for the seven native forest bird species that showed trends over time, six of these species (tūī, pīwakawaka / fantail, kākā, kererū (Hemiphaga novaeseelandiae), tīeke / NI saddleback (Philesturnus rufusater) and kākāriki / red-crowned parakeet) showed an increase in mean encounter rates over time, and one species (pīpīwharauroa / shining cuckoo (Chrysococcyx lucidus) showed a decrease in encounter rates or species in encounter rates over time, and one species (Table 3.2.1).
+Based on the coefficient estimates for the seven native forest bird species that showed trends over time, five of these species (tūī, pīwakawaka / fantail, kākā, kererū (Hemiphaga novaeseelandiae) and tīeke / NI saddleback (Philesturnus rufusater) showed an increase in mean encounter rates over time, and two species (tauhou / silvereye and pīpīwharauroa / shining cuckoo (Chrysococcyx lucidus) showed a decrease in encounter rates (Table 3.2.1).